blynkkk/blueprints/WioTerminal Edgent/README.md

 ## 6. Dashboard Breakdown
 Every project you make on Blynk becomes a Template that you can use to create and manage similar devices.
 Every template consists of:
 - Settings - general settings like which device and connectivity type.
-For this project it's Seeed Wio Terminal with WiFi
+For this project, it's Seeed Wio Terminal with WiFi
 - [Datastreams](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) - channels for time-stamped data transmitted between the device and the cloud.
 In this project sensor data transmitted through Datastreams called `Moisture` and `Light`.
 - Web and mobile dashboards: GUI to send data from web and mobile apps through datastreams to your devices.
 Dashboards are made of widgets.
 In this project, we used two Gauges (Enhanced Gauge on Mobile) to display real time data and Chart widgets for historical data.